rust-lang/rfcs/text/0000-pi-types.md

 (`const fn`) to the parameter, to perform compile time, type level calculations on the parameter.
 This allows for great expressiveness as `const fn` improves.

-## Expression `where` bounds

-The second construct added is the constant expression in `where` bounds.
-These contains statements about the constant parameters, which are checked at compile time.

-## Type checking

-Type checking is done by using a [transitive rule](#transitivity-of-bounds), such that `where` bounds must be implied by the caller.

 # Motivation
 [motivation]: #motivation